-Gonadotropin-releasing hormone agonists
+Luteinizing hormone-releasing hormone agonists

 Most women with endometrial cancer have had their ovaries removed as a part of treatment.
 In others, radiation treatments have made their ovaries inactive.
 This reduces the production of estrogen and may also slow the growth of the cancer.
-Gonadotropin-releasing hormone (GNRH) agonists are another way to lower estrogen levels in women with functioning ovaries.
+Luteinizing hormone-releasing hormone agonists (LHRH agonists) are a way to lower estrogen levels in women who still have functioning ovaries.
 These drugs switch off estrogen production by the ovaries in women who are premenopausal.

-Last Medical Review: 07/25/2012
+Last Medical Review: 02/10/2016

-Last Revised: 01/17/2013
+Last Revised: 02/29/2016